The New Reality of Sales: What Works and What Doesn’t

 In the same article, the authors mention the notion of “absolute value,” which basically means there’s less gray area left before your customer decides whether your product is good enough.
 That’s OK though, use it to your advantage.

-- 75% have made significant investments in technology—but less than a third have seen a significant lift to sales effectiveness.
 Besides perking up vendors, this is an area where a rep’s productivity really comes into play.
 You were hired because you’re good at selling, not crafting proposals or being the resident Sharepoint administrator.
 Every quarter work with management to audit your sales tools and technology portfolio.
 It’s a good opportunity to see what’s working and make incremental changes over the course of the year.
 When firms aren’t noticing an uptick in sales effectiveness, it’s usually not the tools or technology.
-You know how you create work product and if it’s taking up too much of your time, it’s an organizational issue.
+You know how you create work products and if it’s taking up too much of your time, it’s an organizational issue.
 Run it up the chain and let people know.

 The other thing I thought Bain nailed was the point about specific expertise.
 Basically, the days of reps rehearsing features that map straight to customer needs are numbered.
 Robots and algorithms will do some of it and customers will self-obtain the rest.
 The sales pros that are left won’t see a tumultuous world of technology, they’ll see the opportunities that exist when sales skills meet tech-driven intelligence.